Your Support Empowers Women Experiencing Hunger

 Women Filling the Need in Central & Eastern North Carolina

 Hunger impacts more than 600,000 households in our region, including 1 in 5 children.
-Across our 34-county service area, women leaders and their communities are sharing food from their farms and offering meals to families.
+Across our 34-county service area, community leaders are providing meals to mothers facing food insecurity.

-Dawn Ellis is the founder and executive director of Share the Table, which provides meals to individuals and families facing hunger.
+Dawn Ellis is the Founder and Executive Director of Share the Table, which supports families through community meals and a food pantry.
 The organization’s Meals Until No Child Hungers (MUNCH) program supplies food to students in the Topsail Beach area.

 I think it’s important to show and be an example of what it means to be a leader in the community.
 My work is less about providing assistance but more about encouraging and empowering our community.